cmpct/cmpctircd/README.md

 Under heavy development.
 It'll be clear when it is production ready.

 ## Contact
-Feel free to report any bugs on [Jira](https://cmpct.atlassian.net).
+Feel free to report any bugs as an [issue](https://github.com/cmpct/cmpctircd/issues).

 We run a live server at [irc://irc.cmpct.info:+6697/stratcom](irc://irc.cmpct.info:+6697/stratcom), come and join us!